 SA2 would like to indicate that SA2 has made the following conclusions in TR 23.700-60, that if the DL PDU Set eligible dropping by the NG-RAN applied, the charging offset issue can be addressed during the normative work.

-SA2 has discussed the issue and concluded that: DL PDUs of eligible discard in the NG-RAN will be send back and discounting from the DL usage measurement for charging in UPF.
-The attached CR has been agreed by SA2, as the proposal for the usage offset.

-SA2 wants to request RAN2, RAN3 whether the DL discarding usage in the NG-RAN is large enough for the charging offset.
+SA2 would like to ask RAN2, RAN3 whether the DL discarding usage in the NG-RAN is large enough for the charging offset.
 If it is, which alternative proposal has more feasibility and prefer by the RAN:

 Alternative 1: The eligible discard PDUs of the DL PDU set can be marked and sent back to the UPF ensuring that these discard PDUs are not included in charging and usage monitoring records.